yizhouzhao/LLM4SocialMedia/VMvirtualbox_setup.md

 ## 4.Open the instance

-if there is any issue with that have to do with produce key click on storage and remove the two undefined disk.
+if there is any issue with that have to do with produce key, click on storage and remove the two undefined disk.
-Then reopen the instance.
+Then re-open the instance.
-Finish setting uo the windows computer.
+Finish setting of the windows computer.

 ## 5. Download ANACONDA or MINICONDA